 Paul since then sung at various events and concerts in the presence of Royalty, Nobel Prize winners, Presidents, Prime Ministers and other dignitaries, and at Westminster Abbey in commemoration of Holocaust Memorials, as well as having sung live on TV and given interviews at radio programs.

-He has been a member of the Cantors Assembly since 1998, and the European Cantors Association since 2013.
-He considers himself a guardian of the Western European tradition, specialised in singing music by composers Salomon Sulzer, Samuel Naumbourg and naturally, Louis Lewandowski.
-He also has an immense affection for Ladino, and the history of the Sephardic diaspora - Hebreo-Espaniol or Ladino is one of the languages close to the seven he speaks and in which he has given numerous lectures and concerts.
+A member of the Cantors Assembly 1998-2020, and presently of the European Cantors Association since 2013.
+Considers himself a guardian of the Western European tradition, specialised in singing music by composers Salomon Sulzer, Samuel Naumbourg and naturally, Louis Lewandowski.
+He also has an immense affection for Ladino, a language close to the seven he speaks, and for the history of the Sephardic diaspora of which he has written and given numerous lectures and concerts.